ICT and Computing

 In Year 11 our pupils continue down the path that they began in Year 10.
 They either access the WJEC Entry Pathways for Information Technology or the GCSE Computer Science.

 In the WJEC Entry Pathways sessions the pupils will work towards either an Entry Level 1, Entry Level 2, Entry Level 3 or Level 1 qualification.
 The level will be decided as the course progresses and we evaluate the coursework that has been completed by the pupils.
 The units that the pupils will cover throughout the year are Spreadsheet Software and Word Processing Software.
-Followed by IT and the World of Work. l.
+Followed by an additional unit called IT and the World of Work.

 If the Pupils are going down the GCSE route they will spend this year working on the following components: Computational thinking, translators and facilities of languages and data representation.
 The pupils will also carry out revision and exam preparation to ensure that they are fully prepared for the exams.